jphong125/stellaapic/Writerside/topics/auth.md

 ## Request for a game session ( request )

-Requesting a game session to LuckyMonaco API Servers.
+Requesting a game session to Kyren API Servers.

 ### Request parameters